(c) 2024 PillSync.com

 Initiate rosuvastatin tablets at 5 mg once daily due to increased rosuvastatin plasma concentrations.
 Consider the risks and benefits of rosuvastatin tablets when treating Asian patients not adequately controlled at doses up to 20 mg once daily [see Warnings and Precautions (5.1 ), Use in Specific Populations (8.8), and Clinical Pharmacology (12.3) ].

-In patients with severe renal impairment (CLcr less than 30 mL/min/1.73 m2) not on hemodialysis, the recommended starting dosage is 5 mg once daily and should not exceed 10 mg once daily [see Warnings and Precautions (5.1) and Use in Specific Populations (8.6) ].There are no dosage adjustment recommendations for patients with mild and moderate renal impairment.
+In patients with severe renal impairment (CLcr less than 30 mL/min/1.73 m2) not on hemodialysis, the recommended starting dosage is 5 mg once daily and should not exceed 10 mg once daily [see Warnings and Precautions (5.1) and Use in Specific Populations (8.6) ].

-2.6 Dosage and Administration Modifications Due to Drug Interactions
+2.6 Dosage Modifications Due to Drug Interactions

-Table 1 displays dosage modifications for rosuvastatin tablets due to drug interactions [see Warnings and Precautions (5.1) and Drug Interactions (7.1) ].
+Table 1 displays dosage modifications for rosuvastatin tablets due to drug interactions [ see Warnings and Precautions (5.1) and Drug Interactions (7.1) ].

 Table 1: Rosuvastatin Tablets Dosage Modifications Due to Drug Interactions